2014 White House intrusion: Incident

 Gonzalez then overpowered a female Secret Service agent and ran into the East Room, where he was tackled by an off-duty agent who was in the process of leaving for the night.
 He was arrested and taken to George Washington University Hospital after complaining of chest pains.
 A Spyderco folding knife with a 3½-inch serrated blade was found in his pocket; Gonzalez's former step-son stated that Gonzalez always carried the knife with him.
 According to an agent, while he was being arrested Gonzalez stated that the "atmosphere was collapsing", and that he needed to tell the president so that he could alert the public.
-The incident resulted in a "rare evacuation" of a large portion of the White House; Secret Service officers escorted staff and journalists out a side door.
 Media and staff were allowed to return some time later though a partial lockdown of the northwest side of the building continued for several hours.

 After he was arrested, Gonzalez gave permission for his vehicle, parked nearby, to be searched.
 Agents recovered 800 rounds of ammunition, two hatchets, and a machete from the car.
 Gonzalez was ordered to be held without bond until a detention hearing on October 1.
 Less than 24 hours later another man was arrested after driving to a White House gate and refusing to leave.
 There was no evidence to suggest the two incidents were related.